Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Discussion

-We have discussed the image prediction of the 21cm-line brightness temperature.
-However, the cGAN can predict the neutral fraction map, which cannot be measured directly via the 21cm line.
-The cross correlation between the observed 21cm line and the reconstructed neutral fraction images can be useful to extract the information of ionized region from the observation of 21cm line, and it will effectively reveal the property of ionizing sources.
+We have discussed the image prediction of the 21\,cm-line brightness temperature.
+However, the cGAN can predict the neutral fraction map, which cannot be measured directly via the 21\,cm-line.
+The cross correlation between the observed 21\,cm-line and the reconstructed neutral fraction images can be useful to extract the information of ionized regions from the observation of 21\,cm-line, and it will effectively reveal the property of ionizing sources.

-Fig.~\ref{fig:nHI} is an example of the reconstruction of a neutral fraction map.
-As in the case of 21cm line, from the distribution of LAEs, the network can predict a map of the neutral fraction map which resembles to the true one.
+\tr{Fig.~\ref{fig:nHI} is an example of the reconstruction for neutral fraction.
+As in the case of 21\,cm-line, the network can predict the neutral fraction map which resembles the target image.}

-Table.~\ref{table:re2} shows the correlation coefficient between the true and predicted neutral hydrogen maps, $r$, its standard deviation and the average number of LAEs, $N_{\rm LAE}$.
-The result is similar to that of 21cm line which is summarized in table.~\ref{table:re1}.
+Table.~\ref{table:re2} shows the correlation coefficient between the target and predicted neutral hydrogen maps, $r$, its standard deviation and the average number of LAEs, $N_{\rm LAE}$.
+The result is similar to that of 21\,cm-line which is summarized in table.~\ref{table:re1}.

-Here it should be noted that the prediction of averaged $x_{\rm HI}$ was not accurate in this work.
-The averaged $x_{\rm HI}$ of output images tends to be the mean value of training data set.
-For example, the output neutral fraction of the $S_{h,3}$ model is approximately 0.4 regardless of input LAEs.
-The prediction of the averaged value might require to add the averaged $x_{\rm HI}$ in the optimizing function instead of $L_1$ term.
+Here it should be noted that the prediction of averaged $x_{\rm HI}$ was not accurate in this work although the averaged $x_{\rm HI}$ of output images tends to be the correct value of the training dataset.
+The prediction of the averaged value might require adding the averaged $x_{\rm HI}$ in the optimizing function instead of $L_1$ term.